 Native Tongue (Paperback)

-Originally published in 1984, this classic dystopian trilogy is a testament to the power of language and women's collective action.
+Originally published in 1984, this dystopian trilogy--a pioneering feminist experiment--is a testament to the power of language and women's collective action (Literary Hub).

 About the Author